-- Connect the HydroScat to your computer's com port using the supplied data download cable, start HydroSoft, and use HydroSoft's Connect command to establish communication. - Select Get Data From Instrument on the HydroScat menu. - A dialog box like the following will appear.
+- Connect the HydroScat to your computer's com port using the supplied power/data interface cable, start HydroSoft, and use HydroSoft's Connect command to establish communication. - Select Get Data From Instrument on the HydroScat menu. - A dialog box like the following will appear.